bookofproofs/bookofproofs.github.io/_sources/history/18th-century/clairaut.md

 * After his work on Théorie de la figure de la Terre Ⓣ(Theory of the shape of the Earth) Clairaut began to work on the three-body problem in 1745, in particular on the problem of the moon's orbit.
 * Clairaut, more confident with Euler's support, announced to the Paris Academy on 15 November 1747 that the inverse square law was false.
 * Rather remarkably, just before Clairaut made his announcement, d'Alembert deposited a paper with the Academy which showed that his calculations agreed with those of Clairaut.
-* Some attacked Clairaut's announcement, for example Buffon who used a metaphysical argument based on the simplicity of the inverse square law.
 * However, by the spring of 1748, Clairaut realised that the difference between the observed motion of the moon's apogee and the one predicted by the theory was due to errors coming from the approximations that were being made rather than from the inverse square law of gravitational attraction.
 * Clairaut announced to the Academy on 17 May 1749 that his theory was now in agreement with the inverse square law.
 * Euler still felt he did not properly understand what Clairaut had done so he tried to tempt him to write it up properly by having the St Petersburg Academy set the problem of the moon's apogee as the prize topic for 1752.